 Sand Burial

-Before tractors buried her father
+Before tractors buried my father

 who would have loved to watch the work